 - Brave - Another girl power story where the parents don't die and the girl saves the day.
 Actually, first she makes a huge mess out of everything, but she redeems herself and her family in the end.
 She also doesn't get married, which is a big part of the storyline because her parents are trying to choose a husband for her, and she's not having any of that nonsense.
 Love this story.
 Be warned, though, there are some scary parts especially if your girl is very sensitive.

-Craft kits - Allie loves crafts, and she loves headbands, so I know this make your own headbands kit would be a huge hit with her.
+Craft kits - Allie loves crafts, and she loves headbands, so I know this make your own headbands kit would be a huge hit with her, as would this make your own bracelet kit.
 We've had a few of these window cling kits, and they have all been beloved.
 In fact, the window stickers are still on the windows in her bedroom!
-Sand art is always popular, as are spin art and sun art.
-This particular spin art set has no batteries; it's all hand powered which I really like.
+Sand art is always popular, as is sun art.
+This spin art set has no batteries; it's all hand powered which I really like.
 We bought it in 2015, and it's still going strong.
-Fair warning: you'll need to get refills for it.
 We haven't had any luck mixing our own paints for spin art.
 The consistency is always off.
 Allie is interested in learning to sew, so I thought this animal set would be really fun for her.
-Jewelry and Shrinky Dinks are a bit hit for her, too.
+Jewelry and Shrinky Dinks are a big hit for her, too.
 Craft kits are like gold around here.

 Play-doh - Even though I thought she was a little old for it, Allie asked for Play-doh again this Christmas.
 She still loves it as much as ever and plays with it at least once a week.
-The thing she plays with the most is our princess castle, but half of the pieces were lost (we've had it for at least 6 years, since Grace was little), so I bought her a new one this year for Christmas.
+The thing she plays with the most is the My Little Pony kit.
 I think it's my favorite Play-doh set ever.
-She also asked for the Rapunzel set which I think I sent on to her grandparents.
+She also asked for the ice cream party set which I think I sent on to her grandparents.
 She showed me how amazing it was on YouTube.
 (Have I ever mentioned that I hate when she watches YouTube?
 It's like one giant product advertisement.)

 Games - We are huge game players.
-SKIP-BO Junior, Sleeping Queens, and Kitten Caboodle are Allie's favorite games right now, and I highly recommend both.
-She also really likes Spot It, Headbanz, and Pass the Pigs.
+SKIP-BO and Sleeping Queens are Allie's favorite games right now, and I highly recommend both.
+She also really likes Spot It, Hedbanz, and Pass the Pigs.
 We play Rat-A-Tat Cat and Zeus on the Loose a lot.
 Emoji UNO would be a great choice for this age group as emojis are big right now.
-There's also a Despicable Me version that I think my girls would prefer.
-Electronic Guess Who is a big hit in our house (it's not the same as the traditional version, much sturdier and better) and so is Gobblet Gobblers Tic Tac Toe.
-Grace asked her grandparents for Despicable Me Labyrinth this year for Christmas, and I'm hoping they get it for her because I think both girls will love it.
+Guess Who is a big hit in our house and so is Gobblet Gobblers Tic Tac Toe.
+Grace asked her grandparents for Labyrinth this year for Christmas, and I'm hoping they get it for her because I think both girls will love it.
 I have my eye on Bounce Off because the first review on Amazon says it's like beer pong for kids, and that was one of my favorite hobbies in college.
 Learning games like Money Bags and Math Dice, Jr. are great for this age, too.

 A digging kit – Allie has loved these for as long as I can remember.
 In fact, I have purchased this exact one four times.
 She doesn't remember from one year to the next, and she gets so excited to dig out the gems.
 It's basically a bunch of polished gems mixed into some kind of plaster-type material and hardened.
 You dig out the plaster and have the gems.